melzoghbi/DataCamp/Labs/Lab2.md

-This experiment is located in Microsoft Cortana Intelligence Suite website, You can copy the final experiment into your AzureML workspace account by clicking on **Open in Studio** button in the experiment.
+This experiment is located in Microsoft Cortana Intelligence Suite website, You can copy the final experiment into your Azure ML workspace account by clicking on **Open in Studio** button in the experiment.

 ![Open Studio button](/Images/OpenInStudio.PNG)